srdjan/mono-jsx/README.md

 }
 ```

-Plus, mono-jsx supports the `mount` event that will be triggered when the element is mounted in the client-side.
+Additionally, mono-jsx supports the `mount` event for when elements are mounted in the client-side DOM:

 ```jsx
 function App() {